 Getting back on your feet after an anterior cruciate ligament (ACL) injury may require physical therapy alone or in combination with knee surgery.
 Duke knee specialists combine the latest advances in ACL surgery with the knowledge and expertise of knee-specific physical therapists.
 We know you want to return to the field or your exercise routine as soon as possible, and we do our best to help you achieve your goal safely.

 A thorough examination, including X-rays and MRI, will determine which knee ligament you’ve injured.
 If it’s your MCL, PCL or LCL, knee surgery may not be necessary.
-Our experience shows these knee ligaments often heal on their own better and faster with knee bracing, early motion and physical therapy, and anti-inflammatory medication.
+Our experience shows these knee ligaments often heal on their own better and faster with knee bracing, early motion, and physical therapy, and anti-inflammatory medication.
 When these injuries are combined with an ACL injury, reconstruction surgery may be recommended.

-Physical therapy for ACL injuries
+Physical Therapy for ACL Injuries

 You will start knee-specific physical therapy immediately.
 Physical "prehab" prepares your knee for ACL surgery and ensures you have a faster recovery.
 If you’ve torn your MCL, PCL, or LCL, it may be all you need to heal the ligament.